 Shaye: We got a Nintendo Switch a few months ago, so I hooked it up to the TV, and now we watch a movie on Hulu everyday and just hang out.
 We also got Just Dance today, so we’ll be using that moving forward.
 The movies and games just help us relax and spend time together without having to think about what’s going on, which she’s definitely doing a lot of.
 (She mentions at night that she’s scared, so I know spending time with her during the day gives her a reason to be happy.)

 4. Ultimately, what is working for you?
 What ideas might be helpful to others?

-Alexis: My biggest tip for moms and one I remind myself off daily is: Give yourself grace!
+Alexis: My biggest tip for moms and one I remind myself of daily is: give yourself grace!
 It’s okay if things aren’t perfect.
 No one is expecting perfection.
 Do what is best for you and your family’s mental health.
 Don’t be afraid to speak out and voice your opinion.

-With everything so up in air, it is important to remember to control only what we can control.
-We should not be so hard on ourselves and we should take it one day at a time.
-As moms, it is easy to take on the responsibility of everyone’s well being and neglect our own.
-We should not have guilt when we don’t accomplish all that is on our to do list instead we can rest and know that everything will be alright.
-We all have our own way of dealing with the pandemic and I hope this will serve as a reminder that there is no one right way of doing things and that we are in this together.
+It is important to remember to control only what we can control.
+We should not be so hard on ourselves!
+As moms, it is easy to take on the responsibility of everyone’s well-being and neglect our own.
+We should not have guilt when we don’t accomplish all that is on our to-do list.
+We all have our own way of dealing with the pandemic; hopefully, this will serve as a reminder that there is no one right way of doing things and that we are in this together.